aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 Docker:
 * I've added Dockerfile to allow a user to run my application on any system that supports Docker.
+  * Dockerfile: Defines the environment, dependencies, and necessary commands
+  * Although the game runs in a single container, I have a docker-compose.yaml which simplifies and centralizes the configurations, making it easier to scale the application (even within one container).
+It also allows starting, stopping and rebuilding with simple commands (e.g. docker-compse up, docker-compse down).

 Database
 * I chose SQLite for the database.
 I assumed the data volume would be low, and the data is fairly structured.